An Overview of the Federal Computer Crimes and Internet Fraud

 What are the Federal Computer Crime Laws in the US?

 Internet fraud is a catch-all term that includes doing anything over the Internet with the intent to commit fraud.
 The three most common types include:

 - fraudulent schemes, i.e., scams, over email or online;

 - phishing, or using the internet to obtain sensitive information; or

 - accessing a computer or data without permission.

 The federal law is most concerning because it encompasses many different types of acts related to fraudulent schemes.

-The federal law that is most concerning because it encompasses some many different types of acts relates to fraudulent scheme.
-This law criminalizes any plan to obtain money or property by false pretenses through wire, radio or television and requires the government to prove:
+This law criminalizes any plan to obtain money or property by false pretenses through the wire, radio, or television and requires the government to prove:

 The government is not required to prove the defendant was successful in deceiving someone out of person or property to get a conviction.
 The possible penalty for this offense is a fine, up to 20 years in federal prison, or both.

 California’s criminal statute on unauthorized access of a computer or computer data covers everything from the sophisticated hacker in Russia to the business partner trying to review business records when the other partner is sick.